SILDTeam/LEFA-GE/README.md

 ##### due to the 6r optimization option, optimization for processors such as Pentium PRO or higher
 I686 SSE2

+but you can choose to compile for I386 too, but the whole project is being developed for computer base between 2006 and 2008

 ##### This amount of RAM is caused by poor code optimization, more specifically in the loop system
 21 MB RAM